 - MahApps.Metro Integration (Light & Dark theme with accent options)

-- Two different listing method for game panel (Grid view and List view)
+- Two different listing methods for game panel (Grid view and List view)

 Steam Library Manager free download

 Overall, we enjoy using Steam Library Manager.
 It doesn’t get the job done in a timely manner, but it all depends on the size of the files.
 If this software turns out to be a hit, don’t be too surprised if Valve adds some of the features we talked about to the official Steam client.

 Download Steam Library Manager right here from the official website.